-Jean-Christophe Carret is the World Bank Country Director for the Democratic Republic of Congo, the Republic of the Congo and the Central African Republic, based in Kinshasa.
+Jean-Christophe Carret is the World Bank Country Director for the Democratic Republic of Congo, the Republic of the Congo, the Central African Republic and Burundi, based in Kinshasa.
 He joined the World Bank Group in 2005 as a natural resources economist in the Africa Region.

 Jean-Christophe Carret’s most recent assignment was Country Manager in Laos where he deepened the policy dialogue on public finance management and green growth and helped implement a multisectoral approach to address chronic malnutrition in the poorest provinces.